cair/TextUnderstandingTsetlinMachine/README.md

 •	Gcc http://gcc.gnu.org

-## Instructions for use
+## Basic instructions for use
 1. Edit the GPUConfig.cuh file (adjust the GRID_SIZE and BLOCK_SIZE parameters for optimal performance of your Nvidia card).
-2. Use the following command to compile the necessary C++ CUDA runtime file: nvcc -O3 TsetlinMachineIMDB.cu TsetlinMachine.cu TsetlinMachineKernels.cu -lcurand -o TsetlinMachineIMDB.out
+2. Use the following command to compile the necessary C++ CUDA executable: nvcc -O3 TsetlinMachineIMDB.cu TsetlinMachine.cu TsetlinMachineKernels.cu -lcurand -o TsetlinMachineIMDB.out (don't worry about the compiler warnings produced)
 3. Produce the IMDB dataset by running the command: python produce_dataset.py
-4. Run the TsetlinMachine for categorization of the IMDB dataset:
+4. Run the TsetlinMachine executable produced in step 2 to start categorization of the IMDB dataset:
 ./TsetlinMachineIMDB.out
+5. The results for each epoch are calculated as true positive, true negative, false positive, false negative, accuracy, recall, and precision.
+The results are produced on screen and is also saved to the file statistics.txt.

+## Important meta-parameters used for tuning the Tsetlin Machine for text classification
+You may experiment with the Tsetlin Machine's hyperparameter settings by editing the TsetlinMachineConfig.cuh and the TsetlinMachineIMDB.cu files.
+Just remember to recompile after editing before you  try a rerun!

+The most important parameters of the Tsetlin Machine that we adjust are features, clauses, classes, epochs, s, threshold T, and states.
+Features describes the number of features in the dataset, and must be correct for the adequate number of Tsetlin automata to be initialized by the Tsetlin Machine.
+Clauses describes the number of clauses that the Tsetlin Machine will implement to solve the text learning problem, and roughly translates to the number of hidden nodes in a neural network layer.
+Epochs is similar to epochs typically used for artificial neural network training, and describes the number of cycles the Tsetlin Machine runs on the training dataset.
+T describes a value for the threshold function regulating how easily the available clauses are spent representing each specific sub-pattern, while s denotes precision and determines the granularity of the sub-patterns captured by the literals in the Tsetlin Machine.
+States describe the number of states for each Tsetlin automaton.

 ## Citation
 Please cite the relevant Tsetlin Machine arXiv papers if you use the Tsetlin Machie in your work: